 Although it is France’s fourth largest city, Toulouse has a very relaxed, friendly feel to it.
-There are plenty of things to see and do in the city – and many of them are free - but if you’re short on time this post offers my suggestions for how to spend 24 hours in Toulouse.
+There are plenty of things to see and do in the city – and many of them are free – but if you’re short on time this guide offers my suggestions for how to spend 24 hours in Toulouse.

 Known as the ‘Ville Rose’ (Pink City) for the colour of the terracotta bricks used in many of its buildings, Toulouse, in the southern French region of Occitanie, enjoys a mild climate and a great location on the banks of both the River Garonne and the Canal du Midi.

 Home to a large student population due to its well-regarded university, Toulouse easily blends the old with the new.
 The charming Old Quarter (or Toulouse Old Town) is lined with buildings in all shades of pink whilst just outside the city centre, which is ringed by wide boulevards, the finest aeronautical engineering is on display at the home of Airbus.

 My visit to Toulouse was brief but I managed to pack plenty in to my visit.
 I’d booked to stay two nights in Toulouse so that I had one full day to see the main points of interest.

 With the benefit of long daylight hours due to visiting in summer, 24 hours was enough time to give me a good overview of the city.